All Episodes

 And it was tight all the way, and they were losing.

-And after the game, the press conference, Charlie Weiss was asked by the media, so you're gonna tell your boys a great emotional victory here, almost beating uh USC, and Weiss glared at him.
+And after the game, the press conference, Charlie Weiss was asked by the media, so you're going to tell your boys a great emotional victory here, almost beating USC?

-He said, What do you mean, emotional victories?
+He said, what do you mean, emotional victories?

-There's no emotional.
+There's no emotional victory.

 We lost the game.